Resilient-Labs/simple-nasa-api-bootcamp/README.md

 # Simple NASA API
-#### Project Scope: Enter a date (YYYY-MM-DD) to receive an image or video from NASA's photo of the day API!
+#### Project Scope: Enter a date (YYYY-MM-DD) to receive an image or video from NASA's photo of the day API.
 #### View here: https://svdev-nasa.netlify.com
 ![](simpleApiNasa/simpleNasa.png)